Skip to Content

 • Mix sriracha with a bit of honey or sugar to achieve the desired sweetness.

-• Use it in stir-fries, as a dipping sauce, or a drizzle for various dishes like chicken, seafood, or sushi.
+• Use it in stir-fries, as a dipping sauce, or as a drizzle for various dishes like chicken, seafood, or sushi.

 • Keep in mind that sriracha can be spicier than sweet chili sauce, so adjust the amount according to your heat tolerance.